 “Benton and Fern do have periods of activity during the winter months, where they will eat, go to the bathroom, and collect more bedding to remake their winter ‘beds’,” said keeper Haley.

 Can you keep them awake?

 Scientists describe torpor as an involuntary state, meaning naturally, the bears will experience some level of sleepiness.
 At zoos in warmer climates, where seasons don’t drastically change, bears will often have a shorter amount of time in torpor.

-“We have four very different seasons at Northwest Trek,” said keeper Haley Withers.
+“We have four very different seasons at Northwest Trek,” said Haley.
 “We want to support the bears in what comes naturally to them.
 We make sure the bears have exceptionally quiet surroundings this time of year so they can sleep as long as they like.”

-Withers said she and other keepers also feed the bears a seasonally appropriate diet leading up to torpor, in order for them to acclimate to the change in seasons as they would in the wild.
+Haley says she and other keepers also feed the bears a seasonally appropriate diet leading up to torpor, for them to acclimate to the change in seasons as they would in the wild.

 Can you spot them?